AbuNavsa/alchem-restapi/README.md

    ```

 2. **Set Up a Virtual Environment**
+   Can skip this step
    It's a best practice to use a virtual environment to manage your project’s dependencies.
 Create and activate a virtual environment with the following commands:

 `python -m venv venv`
 `source venv/bin/activate`